 'It was four weeks before I got the biopsy results, so it was a long-drawn-out and stressful period of not knowing.

 'I was lucky – it was a fibroadenoma [a benign growth of fibrous tissue], but it was a really big warning.
-I did some soul searching and realised that maybe I was taking the wrong vitamins and minerals, not eating properly and was too stressed.’
+I did some soul searching and realized that maybe I was taking the wrong vitamins and minerals, not eating properly and was too stressed.’

 At the time, she was flying regularly between London, Australia, New York and Los Angeles and sleeping for just three to four hours a night.